Astros vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has picked up at least one hit in four games in a row.
-In his last five games he is batting .381 with two doubles, four home runs, four walks and seven RBI.
+- Ramirez will look for his sixth straight game with a hit in this contest.
+During his last five outings he is batting .435 with two doubles, four home runs, three walks and eight RBI.

 Ramírez Recent Games